-Wis.community is platform intended to be a central space for discussions and information about things going on in Wisconsin.
+Wis.community is a central space for discussions and information about things going on in Wisconsin.
 Think of it as a collection of mini web sites for different topics and regions of the state.
 It is a place where you can create an account and talk about topics that matter to you, see news about issues and topics, and keep track of what is going on.
 We are particularly working on a calendar that imports events from other calendars around the state, and keeps you informed of events.

 Why Sign Up?

 Wis.community is intended to be an interactive experience.
 If you sign up for an account and log in to the site you'll see more information, will be able to post your events and information, and participate in community discussions - so - if you want to do more than read this site, please click on the Sign Up link at the top of the page, create an account, and sign in - if you're confused, watch the video below.

 by Charles Ornstein ProPublica, March 22, 2017, 5 a.m.

 When Louisiana resident Andrea Mongler wrote to her senator, Bill Cassidy, in support of the Affordable Care Act, she wasn't surprised to get an email back detailing the law's faults.
 Cassidy, a Republican who is also a physician, has been a vocal critic.

 "Obamacare" he wrote in January, "does not lower costs or improve quality, but rather it raises taxes and allows a presidentially handpicked ‘Health Choices Commissioner' to determine what coverage and treatments are available to you."

 There's one problem with Cassidy's ominous-sounding assertion: It's false.